 Momentum is a Chrome extension that replaces the Chrome homepage with a dashboard.
 The dashboard contains weather, an inspirational quote, a beautiful background image and most importantly: a daily to-do list.
-Every time you open up Chrome you’re reminded of the to-do list for the day and you main focus, which encourages you to actually work on them and get them ticked off!
+Every time you open up Chrome you’re reminded of the to-do list for the day and your main focus, which encourages you to actually work on them and get them ticked off!

-Momentum also has loads of other really innovative features: you can set a countdown to important dates, schedule the times that you want to productive, customise it with your own photos, display the day as a % of hours passed…
+Momentum also has loads of other really innovative features: you can set a countdown to important dates, schedule the times that you want to be productive, customise it with your own photos, display the day as a % of hours passed…

 Sometimes you need complete silence and other times you need some background noise.
 Noisili is a really cool programme that allows you to play different sounds of nature depending on whether you’re wanting to increase your productivity or relax.
 You can mix up the sounds to create your own combination of waves, rain, wind, flowing water, fire crackling.
-It’s a lot better than listening to music (because lets be honest, you’re not really concentrating when you’re singing along) and the sounds are just so soothing and peaceful.
+It’s a lot better than listening to music (because let’s be honest, you’re not really concentrating when you’re singing along) and the sounds are just so soothing and peaceful.

 You can even save some of your favourite combos and share them.
 Here’s mine if you’re interested in hearing it!

 Okay, so technically speaking Fliqlo isn’t branded as a productivity app – it’s a flip clock screensaver – but I felt as though it deserved a mention on here because it does indeed help me when I’m trying to be productive.
-When I’m working on something not on my laptop – I like to open my laptop screen and turn the screensaver on so you have a giant clock in front of you.
+When I’m working on something, not on my laptop – I like to open my laptop screen and turn the screensaver on so you have a giant clock in front of you.
 It kind of makes you more aware of the time passing so you feel more accountable for it.
 If you decide to get distracted on your phone, through the corner of your eye you’ll be able to see the clock flipping the numbers every minute and trust me the guilt of being so conscious of the minutes going by is enough to get you back on track!

 I’m not sure if Memo is just available on the Mac store or can be accessed on other devices too, but I use it a lot.
 These are little electronic sticky notes you can attach to your desktop – you can put reminders, do-lists or even just little notes to yourself on it.